Blaisorblade/pdbp.github.io/index.md

 `tailrecFold`, as it's name suggests, is a *tail recursive folding* of a computation of type `FTFC[Z]`, which is a free data structure wrapping a computation of type `FC[Z]`, back to a computation of type `FC[Z]`.

-The computation of type `FC[Z]` can be given a meaning using `toBeTransformedMeaning.computationMeaning`.
+The computation of type `FC[Z]` can be given a meaning using `toBeTransformedMeaning.unaryTransformation`.
 Therefore the computation of type `FTFC[Z]` can be given a meaning as well.

 Note that